ClementineOldfield/barrio-rails-app/README.md

 To finish with, we will be also ruled by ISO/IEC 27000 series of information security.

 5. “destruction or de-identification of the personal information when it is no longer needed”.
+When a user decides to cancel their account, all the information related to them will be deleted.
+It may be less convenient for them if they want to recover their transactions and favourites, but we believe security is worth the matter.